Sheersh123/Kubernetes-Pods/README.md

 # Kubernetes-Pods

-A curated collection of Kubernetes manifests, examples, and learning experiments focused on Pods and basic workload primitives.
-This repository is intended for developers and learners who want hands-on examples to learn how Pods, Deployments, Services, and basic networking behave in Kubernetes.
+A curated collection of Kubernetes manifests, examples, and learning experiments focused on Pods and other basic workload primitives.
+This repository is intended for developers and learners who want hands-on examples that demonstrate core Kubernetes concepts using minimal, easy-to-read YAML.

 Contents include:
 - simple Pod manifests for single-container workloads